LotharukpongJS/phylomapr/README.md

 First I would like to thank Hajk-Georg Drost for providing me with the intellectual environment that enabled this project.

-Furthermore, I would like to thank Susana M. Coelho, the Max Planck Institute for Biology Tübingen and the Max Planck Society for hosting and facilitating this research.
+Furthermore, I would like to thank Susana M. Coelho for hosting and facilitating this research, as well as the Max Planck Institute for Biology Tübingen and the Max Planck Society.

 I also thank the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).